Information for New Members

 The ACS Committee on Project SEED sets policy for all Project SEED programs, including review of Project SEED I and II program applications for student research projects, funding decisions, review of Project SEED college scholarship applications, and nominations for ChemLuminary Awards and Fellow nominations associated with Project SEED.

-From the Project SEED Committee Chair, Don Warner:
+From the Project SEED Committee Chair, Bryan Boudouris:

-The mission of Project SEED is to ensure that students from economically disadvantaged backgrounds have opportunities to experience the challenges and rewards of chemically related sciences.
-Project SEED celebrated its 50th year in 2018.
-Over its half century existence, Project SEED has grown into a prominent national program that serves more than 400 students at over 100 institutions each year!
-The committee also offers an array of college scholarships for SEED students.
-Since its inception, SEED mentors have worked with more than 10,000 students.
-Based on testimony and feedback from scores of these students, the committee and staff know how critically important SEED has been to so many lives and careers.
+This year marks the start of the 54th year of the Project SEED Program, a prominent national effort that usually serves 400+ students at nearly 100 institutions across the nation each year.
+Since its inception, SEED mentors have worked with more than 11,000 students.
+The program also offers an array of one-time and renewable college scholarships for SEED students.
+Based on feedback from scores of these students, the committee and staff know how critically important SEED has been to so many lives and careers.

-During the next year, the SEED committee will continue its implementation of the strategic plan.
-I encourage you to read the plan and the strategies and tasks that we will undertake this year.
-Particularly, the committee will focus its efforts to increase the number of participating students and mentors and increase awareness of the program.
-Additionally we will continue to update Project SEED’s online platform in order to ease the administration burden of our wonderful ACS staff, as well as make it easier for students, coordinators, and mentors to participate in the program.
+To be prepared to make an immediate impact, I encourage you to read the plan and the strategies and tasks that we will undertake this year.
+Particularly, we will focus efforts to increase the number of participating students and mentors and increase awareness of the program.
+Additionally, we will continue to update Project SEED’s online platform to ease the administration burden of our wonderful ACS staff, as well as make it easier for students, coordinators, and mentors to participate in the program.
+Project SEED has benefited from increased promotion to ACS members over the past few years.
+Thus, the Project SEED committee is perfectly positioned to translate this increased exposure to achieving our goals.
+To that end, we welcome you aboard and look forward to your active participation as we move forward at a rapid clip!